two-heart/dumpling-artifact-evaluation/README.md

 ## Bug Finding (V.A)

-Folder `./poc` contains the JS inputs detected during our fuzzing campaigns and listed in Table I.
+Folder `./poc` contains the JS inputs detected during our fuzzing campaigns and are listed in Table I.

-These are all the issues founds liked to their official report in Chromium bug tracker.
+These are all the issues linked to their official report in the Chromium bug tracker.
 - [329330868.js](https://crbug.com/329330868)
 - [332745405.js](https://crbug.com/332745405)
 - [335310000.js](https://crbug.com/335310000)